 Maths is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 (DfE, National Curriculum for mathematics, 2014).

 At Britannia, we follow the mastery approach to teaching maths, currently supported by White Rose Maths schemes of learning across the school, and supplement learning through the use of concrete and online resources, such as Times Tables Rockstars to help promote a love for maths.
 We are also part of the NCETM Sustaining Mastery programme, which supports and develops our mastery approach to maths at Britannia.

-As part of our Covid catch up offer, we have introduced Century AI learning into KS2; this offers a personalised approach to subjects, including maths, based on previous responses to questions.
+As part of our Covid catch up offer, we introduced Century AI learning into KS2; this offers a personalised approach to subjects, including maths, based on previous responses to questions.
 It directly links to the small step approach we follow using White Rose Maths which allows for a consistent approach to the curriculum.
 We have found this to be a valuable addition to our provision at Britannia and currently use it for homework in UKS2.

 Each class has 3 fluency sessions a week which are in addition to our normal maths lessons.
 2 sessions a week are devoted to times table knowledge (KS2) with the third session used to cover any misconceptions that have arisen from recent classwork or assessments.
 This allows our teachers to identify and address any areas of learning that could be detrimental to subsequent maths learning in future.